When to Signal While Driving

 Conclusion

-Signalling is an important part of safe driving and can help prevent accidents and reduce confusion on the road.
-By using your signals correctly and at the appropriate time, you can communicate your intentions to other road users and help them anticipate your next move.
-However, it’s also important to use your judgement and only signal when it’s necessary and appropriate.
-By being aware of the types of signals available, and when to use them, you can be a safe and responsible driver on the road.
+Signalling is a vital part of safe driving and can prevent accidents and reduce confusion on the road.
+Using your signals correctly and at the appropriate time can communicate your intentions to other road users and help them anticipate your next move.
+However, it’s also critical to rely on your judgement and only signal when it’s necessary and appropriate.
+It is important to be aware of the types of signals available and when to use them to be a safe and responsible driver on the road.